Lookyloo/docs/README.md

 We're excited that you're interested in contributing to Lookyloo documentation!
 Check out the resources below to get started.

 ### Getting Started
-- [How to contribute](https://www.lookyloo.eu/docs/main/contributing.html): Information about how to contribute and outlines the roles for contributors.
+- [How to contribute](https://www.lookyloo.eu/docs/main/contributing.html): Information on adding to our documentation and outlines the roles for contributors.

 - Style Guide (coming soon...)